Get the Aqua Yoga for Lupus Sequence plus the full Aqua Yoga Starter Kit

-May is Lupus Awareness Month.
-In support of World Lupus Day last week, and Put on Purple Day this week, I’m offering this aqua yoga for lupus sequence for free.
-It includes a short 25 minute practice for when you need something mellow and a full 45 minute practice for when you want something longer.
+March is Autoimmune Disease Awareness Month and May is Lupus Awareness Month.
+In support of people living with lupus, and raising awareness about autoimmune diseases in general, I’m offering this Aqua Yoga for Lupus sequence for free.
+It includes a short 25-minute practice for when you need something mellow, and a full 45-minute practice for when you want something longer.

 You can print it out and have it laminated to use poolside.
 It has all the directions you need for the postures and is printed large enough you hopefully can do it without your glasses.

 I don’t have lupus, can I still use the aqua yoga for lupus sequence?

 Yes, absolutely.
 There is no such thing as a yoga pose for lupus or any other disease.
 Yoga is a system of linking your movement with your breath while focusing your mind to stay in the moment.
 As a systemic practice, it has systemic benefits that help anyone, whether or not they have a systemic disease.

 Lupus is an autoimmune disease that can affect any organ.
 The most common kind is Systemic lupus erythematosus which can vary in severity and attacks the kidneys, heart, and skin.
 For more information about lupus or Put on Purple Day, visit the Lupus Foundation of America’s website.

 Points to keep in mind while using this sequence if you have lupus or another rheumatological disease:

 Always consult your doctor before starting any new exercise program.

 Always work at the level that’s right for.
 This sequence has suggestions for practice.
 Customize it to make it right for your body.
 For example, you might do a pose differently on one side of your body than the other to accommodate joint pain.